Keyword Clustering: The Ultimate Guide to SEO Success

 Before we get into the nuts and bolts of keyword clustering fundamentals, let’s go over some other benefits of grouping search queries.
 Doing this will help you:

 • Maximize the number of terms to rank for.
-With keyword clusters, you can rank for a number of related keywords united by the same intent instead of targeting single queries separately.
+With keyword clusters, you can rank for a number of related keywords united by the same search intent instead of optimizing a page for a single keyword.

 • Understand the potential of segments.
 Keyword clusters you receive as a result will help you understand how different pieces of content are or should be connected.
 This process will allow you to see your site from the search engine’s perspective and evaluate different categories you have or should better have.